nebuly-ai/nos/doc/elastic-quota.md

 ### Option 2 - Use your k8s scheduler

-Since Nebulnetes Elastic Quota support is implemented as a scheduler plugin, you can compile it into your k8s scheduler and then enable it through the kube-scheduler configuration as follows:
+Since nos Elastic Quota support is implemented as a scheduler plugin, you can compile it into your k8s scheduler and then enable it through the kube-scheduler configuration as follows:

 ```yaml